fathomminds/php-rest-models/README.md

 Framework independent PHP REST models with schema validation and multiple database engine support.

+> IMPORTANT!
+>
+> Clusterpoint support is discontinued.
+Currently only the MongoDB support is actively developed and supported.
+DynamoDB and Clusterpoint codes are deprecated and will be removed.

 ## Database engines supported ##

 * [Clusterpoint](https://www.clusterpoint.com)